-The most important one in your little black book of contractors though are a couple of versatile handymen who can quickly and affordably tackle all the little problems that pop-up.
+The most important one in your little black book of contractors though is a couple of versatile handymen who can quickly and affordably tackle all the little problems that pop-up.
 Worn out faucet, leaky S-bend, repainting…

-Ideally, over time you’ll build up a relationship with them over time and with a single phone call be able to mobilise a whole army of skilled contractors to fix pretty much any issue.
+Ideally, over time you’ll build up a relationship with them over time and with a single phone call be able to mobilize a whole army of skilled contractors to fix pretty much any issue.

 The upstairs bathroom in your rental springs a leak which doesn’t get reported by the tenant straight away.
 The tenant calls on Wednesday to complain, telling you that that water is dripping through the ceiling and the light exploded.
 Your heart beats faster and panic begins to set in.